 Jenn Watson- Public Service Admission Ambassador

 My name is Jenn Watson, and I am from Long Island, New York.
 I graduated with a BA in Linguistics from Yale University in 2003.
 After graduation, I was accepted by the University of Chicago’s Linguistics Department as a potential PhD candidate, but I became less interested in academia and more interested in public service and applied to the New York City Teaching Fellows.
 As a NYCTF member, I taught 5th grade in New York City for two years while obtaining an MS in Urban Education from Mercy College.
-After completing that program, I wanted to continue working for public interest in law and came to William and Mary Law School in 2013 as a Public Service Admissions Ambassador.
+After completing that program, I wanted to continue working for the public interest in law and came to William and Mary Law School in 2013 as a Public Service Admissions Ambassador.